SSWConsulting/SSW.Rules.Content/rules/streamline-approvals/rule.md

 ✅ Consistent and high-quality approvals

 ## Assigning employee responsibilities
-1. Identify areas where you have ‘approval hell’ aka bottlenecks e.g. delays in approval for induction completion.
+1. Identify areas where you have "approval hell" aka bottlenecks e.g. delays in approval for induction completion.
 2. Once identified, compile a list of subject matter experts who will be responsible for that approval.
 3. On the list assign each person a priority, with the "original approver" having the lowest priority to minimize their involvement.